Anti-Forgetting Adaptation for Unsupervised Person Re-identification: Experiments

 \subsubsection{Training}

 Our method is implemented under Pytorch~\cite{PyTorch_NEURIPS2019} framework.
 The total training time with 4 Nvidia 1080Ti GPUs is around 6 hours.
+DJAA supports multiple hardware platforms and already supports training and deployment on Ascend 910B NPUs.
 We use an ImageNet \cite{Russakovsky2015ImageNetLS} pre-trained ResNet50 \cite{he2016deep} as our backbone network.
 For the strong data augmentation, we resize all images to 256$\times$128 and augment images with random horizontal flipping, cropping, Gaussian blurring and erasing \cite{Zhong2020RandomED}.
 For the weak data augmentation, we only resize images to 256$\times$128.

 At each step in the one-cycle full set training, we train our framework 30 epochs with 400 iterations per epoch using a Adam~\cite{Adam_optimization} optimizer with a weight decay rate of 0.0005.
 For the two-cycle subset evaluation, we follow CLUDA~\cite{huang2022lifelong} to train our model for 60 epochs without specified iterations.
 The learning rate is set to 0.00035 with a warm-up scheme in the first 10 epochs.
 No learning rate decay is used in the training.
 Pseudo labels on the current domain are updated on re-ranked Jaccard distance~\cite{zhong2017re} at the beginning of each epoch with a DBSCAN~\cite{Ester1996ADA}, in which the minimum cluster sample number is set to 4 and the distance threshold is set to 0.55.
 The momentum encoder is updated with a momentum hyper-parameter $\alpha=0.999$.
 To balance the model ability on old domains and the new domain, we separately take a mini-batch of current domain images and a mini-batch of buffered images of the same batch size $n_{bs}$, which is set to $n_{bs}=32$ in our experiments.
 Furthermore, we use a random identity sampler to construct mini-batches to handle the imbalanced images of different identities.
 Following the clustering setting on the current domain, the 32 current domain images are composed of 8 identities and 4 images per identity.
 Inside the mini-batch of buffered images, the 32 buffered images are composed of 32 identities and 1 image per identity.